How To Create To-Do Lists In WordPress

 Show Added By

-If this option is enabled, you can display which of your users has added an item to your to-do list.
+Enabling this option (‘Yes’) lets you display which of your members has added an item to your to-do list.

 Show Date Completed